Our Vision: A world where the burden of neurofibromatosis does not exist.

 Anne brings a wealth of experience to NF Northeast, including previous work with medical professionals and government agencies.
 Her focus has been working with disadvantaged youth and the disabled in the nonprofit sector.
 She served as an Employment Specialist at the Research Foundation of the State University of New York as well as at Maine Medical Center.
 Born and raised in Rochester, Anne currently resides in Western New York.
 In her free time, she enjoys spending time with her husband Dan, their three teenage daughters, and their two labradoodles (they are the laziest office “staff” in the world!).
 She loves everything outdoors – skiing, gardening, cycling, paddle-boarding and hiking!

-Kimberley joined the team in August 2021 as Bookkeeper.
+Kimberley joined the NF Northeast team in August 2021.
 For over 20 years, she has worked in the financial and technical industry.
 Kimberley lives in Burlington, MA with her husband Chris and when she isn’t working, you can find her traveling the world and enjoying hiking, biking, and other outdoor activities.

 According to audited financial reports, our functional expenses are broken down as follows: